Disclaimers: See Part 1

 "Good choice."
-Palaemon was relieved.
+Palaemon became relieved.

-"I'll demote him to a foot soldier instead." he replied with a smile.
+"I'll demote him to a foot soldier instead."
+He replied with a smile.

-They stood in silence watching the scenery, losing the line between the sky and sea.
+They stood in silence, watching the scenery.
+Losing the line between the sky and sea.

-Next, Palaemon asked.
-"How did your audience with the Pharaoh go?"
+Next, Palaemon asked, "How did your audience with the Pharaoh go?"

 "Didn't meet with her."
 Draco confirmed.